mdecycu/fullpy/README.rst

 FullPy
 ======

-FullPy is a high-level Python module for developing client-server web application.
+FullPy is a Python module for developing client-server web application.
 Here are the main features:

  * Both client and server are written in Python, and can share pieces of code.
    FullPy uses `Brython <https://brython.info/>`_ for client-side execution of Python in the web browser.